msgflo/msgflo/README.md

 The participant should as quickly as possible respond with a `pong` message containing the same payload.

 If the participant doesn't respond with a `pong` within a reasonable time, the coordinator should assume it to be inactive, and trigger a `processerror` on the processes that the participant is responsible of.

+#### Connecting ports to queues

+The coordinator can tell a participant to connect an inport of a running graph to a message queue with the `connectinport` message with the following payload:

+* `src`:
+  - `queue`: message queue name
+  - `options`: queue options as specified by the message queue implementation
+* `tgt`:
+  - `port`: port name
+  - `index`: connection index (optional, for addressable ports)
+* `metadata` (optional): structure of key-value pairs for edge metadata
+* `graph`: graph the action targets

+The coordinator can also tell a participant to connect an outport of a running graph to a message queue with the `connectoutport` message with the following payload:

+* `src`:
+  - `port`: port name
+  - `index`: connection index (optional, for addressable ports)
+* `tgt`:
+  - `queue`: message queue name
+  - `options`: queue options as specified by the message queue implementation
+* `metadata` (optional): structure of key-value pairs for edge metadata
+* `graph`: graph the action targets